UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 # provides a comprehensive resource on `select` helpers.
 ```

-## Using `.iloc[]` to extract a range of columns
+## Using `iloc[]` to extract a range of columns
 ```{index} pandas.DataFrame; iloc[], column range
 ```
-Another approach for selecting columns is to use `.iloc[]`
+Another approach for selecting columns is to use `iloc[]`,
-which allows us to index with integers rather than the names of the columns.
+which provides the ability to index with integers rather than the names of the columns.
 For example, the column names of the `tidy_lang` data frame are
 `['category', 'language', 'region', 'most_at_home', 'most_at_work']`.

-Then using `.iloc[]` you can ask for the `language` column by doing
+Using `iloc[]`, you can ask for the `language` column by requesting the
+column at index `1` (remember that Python starts counting at `0`, so the second item `'language'`
+has index `1`!).

 ```{code-cell} ipython3
 column = tidy_lang.iloc[:, 1]
 column
 ```

-You can also ask for multiple columns as we did with `[]`.
+You can also ask for multiple columns, just like we did with `[]`.
 We pass `:` before
-the comma indicating we want to retrieve all rows, and `1:` after the comma
+the comma, indicating we want to retrieve all rows, and `1:` after the comma
-indicating we want only columns from index 1 (*i.e.* `language`) and afterwords.
+indicating we want columns after and including index 1 (*i.e.* `language`).

 ```{code-cell} ipython3
 column_range = tidy_lang.iloc[:, 1:]
 column_range
 ```

-This is less commonly used and needs to be used with care; it is easy
+The `iloc[]` method is less commonly used, and needs to be used with care.
+For example, it is easy to
-accidentally put in the wrong integer because you didn't remember if `language`
+accidentally put in the wrong integer index!
+If you did not correctly remember
-was column number 1 or 2.

-Notice that we get the same output as we did
+that the `language` column was index `1`, and used `2` instead, your code
+would end up having a bug that might be quite hard to track down.

 ```{index} pandas.Series; str.startswith
 ```